kscieslinski/CTF/pwn/README.md

 ## Security classes at University of Warsaw
 This challenges come from in my opinion best entry level course for low level security in Polish.
 They introduce shellcodes, ret2libc, rop technique, pwntools framework and protection mechnisms as ASLR/DEP/CANARY.
+Moreover they are very entertaining both to read and to exploit.
+I totaly recomend the homework shellcode task in which one have to gain a control over SMTP server ([Archiwum xsmtp](https://www.mimuw.edu.pl/~kdr/bsk/lab7))
-You can find them [here](https://www.mimuw.edu.pl/~kdr/bsk/).
+You can find the course [here](https://www.mimuw.edu.pl/~kdr/bsk/).
 <table>
   <tbody>
     <tr>